data-lessons/gapminder-R/06-tidy-data.md

 > #### Challenge -- Gather and plot {.challenge}
 >
-> The following code produces a data.frame with the annual relative standard deviation of income among countries, both by per-capita income and country-total income.
+> The following code produces a data.frame with the annual relative standard deviation of gdp among countries, both by per-capita gdp and country-total gdp.
 Run the code.
 Is the resulting dataset in tidy form?
 >
 > ```
 > gapminder %>%